 When forming your Florida LLC or corporation, you may be required to apply for an EIN, which is an abbreviation of Employer Identification Number.
 Your company’s EIN is a unique nine-digit number assigned by the IRS.
 It is required even if there is only one member.

 It is also referred to as a Federal Tax Identification Number.
 Most all businesses that operate in the US are required to have one for identification and tax filing purposes.
 Failing to have one voids many of your LLC's benefits.

 In Florida, if you have a corporation or an LLC with two or more members, you must apply for an EIN.
 Similarly, if your business has any number of employees you must obtain an EIN.
 The tax classification of your business can also signal whether or not you need one.
 For example, if you have a partnership, LLC, or corporation that is taxed as a partnership or corporation, then an EIN is necessary.

-Generally, the only businesses that don’t require an EIN are single-member LLCs and sole-proprietorships.
+Generally, the only businesses that don’t require an EIN are single member LLCs and sole-proprietorships.
 In these cases, the individual’s social security number is used instead.
 If the IRS does not require an EIN for your business, there are still reasons you may apply for one anyways.

 For example, your business may need an EIN to open a bank account, obtain a credit card, meet certain license or permit requirements, or issue 1099 forms to your independent contractors.
 Additionally, business owners that don’t feel comfortable filing documents with their personal social security number may opt instead to apply for an EIN.